Dave Fornell, editor of DAIC Magazine

 Trends and Advances in Cardiac CT Technology

 I spoke to several thought leaders about what is new and exciting in cardiovascular CT technologies.
-I caught up with outgoing SCCT President Todd Villines, M.D., FACC, FAHA, FSCCT, cardiologist, Georgetown Medical Center, and he outlined the main tech trends in a VIDEO interview.
+I caught up with outgoing SCCT President Todd Villines, M.D., FACC, FAHA, FSCCT, director of Cardiovascular Research and Cardiac CT programs at the Walter Reed National Military Medical Center, and he outlined the main tech trends in a VIDEO interview.
 These included:

 • Artificial intelligence (AI) integration across vendors to aid quantification and workflow and advanced algorithms to pull more diagnostic data out of CT image datasets.
 Villines said deep learning will maximize efficiency.
 This includes automatic iso-centering of patients on the scanner, automated identification of anatomy, specific coronary vessel segments, plaque and calcium detection.